-PLOT: Sancia, Queen of Castile is widowed after a battle and thinks her son Garcia has also died in the same battle so she decides to wed a Muslim prince, Ircano, against the advice of her advisor Rodrigo, but when Garcia turns up alive and claims the throne, Ircano tells Sancia that he will only marry her if Garcia dies.
+PLOT: Sancia, Queen of Castile is widowed after a battle and thinks her son Garcia has also died in the same battle so she decides to wed a Muslim prince, Ircano, against the advise of her advisor Rodrigo, but when Garcia turns up alive and claims the throne, Ircano tells Sancia that he will only marry her if Garcia dies.
 She is about to have him drink poison when she has a sudden change of heart and drinks it herself, asking her son to forgive her as she dies.

-Scene 1: A hall in Sancia’s palace
+Scene 1: A hall in Sancia’s palace (17 minutes)

-Scene 2: Sancia’s apartments
+Scene 2: Sancia’s apartments (23 minutes)

 Scene 3: Council Chamber

-36: Rodrigo mourns the decline of Castile in an agreeable recitative.
-The Grandees arrive and Rodrigo attempts to call them to rebel against Sancia and her plan to introduce a Muslim as their king **.
-Ircano arrives with Sancia to a bizarrely jovial little march tune, Sancia tells everyone what she wants to do and then Rodrigo tells her off and then she tells him that what she wants goes because she is queen.
-Ircano interjects his own interests before Sancia’s son Garcia arrives, very much alive, declaring it is not Ircano’s or Sancia’s but his.
+47: Ircano arrives with Sancia to a bizarrely jovial little march tune, Sancia tells everyone what she wants to do and then Rodrigo tells her off and then she tells him that what she wants goes because she is queen.
+Ircano interjects his own interests before Sancia’s son Garcia arrives, very much alive, declaring is not Ircano’s or Sancia’s but his.
 Ircano is infuriated by this turn of events.

-49: Garcia decides to banish Ircano, thus setting into motion the events of the next act and some very anti-Islamic utterances from the chorus *.
+62: Garcia decides to banish Ircano, thus setting into motion the events of the next act and some very anti-Islamic utterances from the chorus **.

-ACT 2: 42 minutes
+ACT 2: (50 minutes)

 Scene 1: Sancia’s apartments as in Act 1.
+(18 minutes)

 Scene 2: Hall as in Act 1.
+(9 minutes)

-Scene 3: The Throne Room.
+Scene 3: The Throne Room (22 minutes)

-25: The finale starts with a 3 and a half minute prelude during which we realize just how short this opera is, which is its only true merit.
+36: The finale starts with a 3 and a half minute prelude during which we realize just how short this opera is, which is possibly its only true merit.
 Sancha is one crazy lady now, preoccupied with frustration over how her son is still alive and jeopardizing her relationship with Ircano, all in extremely typical bel canto gestures including orchestral crescendo.
 She is ready to poison the cup Garcia will drink; that is how she will do it.
-She then goes into a stock aria regarding the poison with coloratura similar to her aria and duet with Rodrigo in Act 1 which I am giving a single star * because nothing else here deserves one.
-Ircano arrives just before Sancha is going to destroy the poison and stops her and he starts abusing her.
-Sancha poisons the cup and the people arrive with Garcia and Rodrigo for the coronation, taking it from Garcia instantly, she drinks the poisoned cup and confesses everything in a very melodramatic cavatina which actually has some slight music merit.
-Sancha is finally acting like a human being (now that she is dying ironically), something she has failed to do for the entirety of the opera before this moment.
-The poison takes an exceptionally long time to take effect.
-Ircano mentally tortures the dying Sancha which is extremely cruel and Garcia orders him out of the palace.
-After a four minute cavatina con coro, she dies.
+She then goes into a stock aria regarding the poison with coloratura similar to her aria and duet with Rodrigo in Act 1.
+This is mildly agreeable, but I’m still shocked that mental disease has set in so quickly, it isn’t as if she has already murdered Garcia.
+A * for how bizarre all of this is.
+Ircano arrives just before Sancha is going to destroy the poison and stops her and he starts throwing her around the room like a rag doll albeit one who can sing mildly entertaining bel canto.